Michelle M. Pettit: Military service

-Legal career
+Career

-Pettit served as Senior Trial Counsel for the United States Navy on Active Duty stationed in San Diego.
-Since 2015, Pettit has also served as a Judge in the United States Naval Reserves.
-She is currently an Assistant United States Attorney in the United States Attorney's Office for the Southern District of California, where she was a member of the National Security and Cybercrimes Section for eight years, and she is currently the Chief of the Intake Unit.
+Pettit served as senior trial counsel for the United States Navy on active duty stationed in San Diego.
+Since 2015, Pettit has also served as a judge in the United States Naval Reserves.
+From 2008 to 2023, she served as an assistant United States attorney in the United States Attorney's Office for the Southern District of California, where she was a member of the National Security and Cybercrimes Section for eight years, where she served as the chief of the Intake Unit.

 Expired nomination to district court

-On September 20, 2019, President Trump announced his intent to nominate Pettit to serve as a United States district judge for the United States District Court for the Southern District of California.
+On September 20, 2019, President Donald Trump announced his intent to nominate Pettit to serve as a United States district judge for the United States District Court for the Southern District of California.
 On November 21, 2019, her nomination was sent to the Senate.
-President Trump nominated Pettit to the seat vacated by Judge Michael Anello, who took senior status on October 31, 2018.
+President Trump nominated Pettit to the seat vacated by Judge Michael Anello, who assumed senior status on October 31, 2018.
 On January 3, 2020, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On February 13, 2020, her renomination was sent to the Senate.
 On January 3, 2021, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.

+Federal judicial service

+On July 24, 2023, she was appointed as a United States magistrate judge of the United States District Court for the Southern District of California.
+She filled the vacancy left by the retirement of Magistrate Judge Mitchell Dembin.